UWPX/UWPX-Client/PRIVACY_POLICY.md

 It does not collect any personal data and all ways data is collected can be disabled.

 ## Crash reporting
-After a crash, the App will collect data about what happened and uploads this bundle to [App Center](https://appcenter.ms) or for versions lower than [v.0.6.0.0](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.6.0.0) to [HockeyApp](https://hockeyapp.net/features/crashreports/).
+After a crash, the App will collect data about what happened and uploads this bundle to [App Center](https://appcenter.ms).
-Although it's not recommended, it can be disabled via `Settings` -> `Misc` -> `Disable crash reporting`.
+Although it's not recommended, this can be disabled via `Settings` -> `Misc` -> `Disable crash reporting`.
+The data collected this way only gets used for internal bug hunting and statistics.
+It will not be shared with others.

 <details>
 <summary>Example report:</summary>